 6. If a person became self-employed from April 2019 they may not be eligible therefore may wish to explore universal credit.

-If a business is relatively new start-up and has not yet registered for Small Business Rates Relief, submitting an hardship application to RBKC’s business rates team in respect of existing business rates might be applicable.
+If a business is a relatively new start-up and has not yet registered for Small Business Rates Relief, submitting a hardship application to RBKC’s business rates team in respect of existing business rates might be applicable.
 The application form is here.

 The Council is writing to all businesses eligible for the above schemes requesting email contact details, and details for making payments.
 If businesses can’t access their post at their premises you can email RBKC’s business rates team at firstname.lastname@example.org, or complete your details through an online Covid 19 business rates application form,